diojin/mockingjay/docs/coupon_development_toolkit_collections.md

 Apache JMeter may be used to test performance both on static and dynamic resources, Web dynamic applications.
 It can be used to `simulate a heavy load on a server, group of servers, network` or object to test its strength or to `analyze overall performance under different load types`.

-JMeter is a software that can perform load test, performance-oriented business (functional) test, regression test, etc., on different protocols or technologies.
+JMeter is a software that can `perform load test, performance-oriented business (functional) test, regression test`, etc., on different protocols or technologies.

 __Apache JMeter features include__:
 * Ability to load and performance test many different applications/server/protocol types: